lnadi17/auditory-evoked-potentials/README.md

 Subjects are numbered from 1 through 10 and possible experiment types are aep/aep-feedback/resting-open/resting-closed.
 Session IDs are either 1 or 2 for "aep/aep-feedback" experiments, while all resting state experiments have a single session.

-Some recordings will have an additional '\_UNFINISHED' suffix at the end, which means that the recording was interrupted during during that session (for example, due to the EEG device battery getting too low).
+Some recordings will have an additional '\_UNFINISHED' suffix at the end, which means that the recording was interrupted during that session (for example, due to the EEG device battery getting too low).
 All '\_UNFINISHED' recordings were re-run from start to finish, which means there are at least two full sessions for 'aep/aep-feedback' experiments.
 However, epochs from unfinished recordings do not have any defects and can be freely used in the subsequent steps of processing.

-### Filtered Data
+## Filtered Data

 The filtered data has the same CSV file format as the raw data.
 Only EEG channels are modified, other columns remain the same.

 Filtering of the EEG channels was done using the 0.5-60 Hz bandpass filter and 50 Hz notch filter.
 Both filters were designed with the MNE library as one-pass, zero-phase, non-causal filters using the windowed time-domain (firwin) method with a Hamming window.

-### Epoched Data
+## Epoched Data

 The raw data for each subject were segmented using the event markers, where all the data that was not involved in the trials (e.g. resting sections) were removed.
 For the "AEP" and "AEP_Feedback" experiments, segmented data epochs include the period from -0.2s before the stimulus.
 For the "Resting_Open" and "Resting_Closed" experiments, starting and ending points are cropped to the nearest event markers.
 The resulting epochs are stored in the "Epoched_Data" folder.
 No additional processing was done on the data except for the filtering process described above.

 Each epoch is stored in a separate CSV file while the multiple sessions are merged.
 Additionally, a suffix is added to the file name to indicate the stimulus type, which is either "standard" or "oddball".
 The naming convention for the files is as follows: `{Subject ID}_{Experiment Type}_{Epoch ID}_{Stimulus Type}.csv`.

-### Selected Epochs
+## Selected Epochs

 The selected epochs are stored in the "Selected_Epochs" folder.
 The selected epochs are the epochs that were manually selected with the least noise.
 The selection process was done by visually inspecting the epochs and selecting the ones that were free of artifacts.
 The naming convention for the files is as follows: `{Subject ID}_{Experiment Type}_{Epoch ID}_{Stimulus Type}.csv`.